j25tsang/Iowa-liquor-sales-sql-project/README.md

 Data processing
-As the data is denormalized, the first step after importing the dataset to a local PostgresSQL database was to normalize the dataset into multiple tables (assigning appropriate primary and foreign keys) to eliminate redundant rows/repeated values to improve querying speed and ensure data integrity
+As the data is denormalized, the first step after importing the dataset to a local PostgresSQL database was to normalize the dataset into multiple tables (assigning appropriate primary and foreign key constraints) to eliminate redundant rows/repeated values to improve querying speed and ensure data integrity

 Data cleaning